nvisanji/Week-5-Homework/README.md

 ## Notes

 This week was a huge challenge for time.
-I understand the concept enough and was able to make the pieces work, however I ran into time trying to make the image transition smoother (it is really wonky).
-I would have needed to put in a few more hours to make it work better.
+I understand the concept enough and was able to make the pieces work, however I ran out of time trying to make the image transition smoother (it is really wonky).
+I would have needed to put in a few more hours to do more discovery on the issue.